parrt/msds692/notes/excel.md

 ## Pandas Data frames

-In the end, the easiest way to deal with loading CSV files is with [Pandas](http://pandas.pydata.org/).
+In the end, the easiest way to deal with loading CSV files is probably with [Pandas](http://pandas.pydata.org/).
 For example, to load our sales CSV, we don't even have to open a file:

 ```python
 table = pandas.read_csv("SampleSuperstoreSales.csv")